gjbex/Fortran-MOOC/docs/error_handling.md

 Suppose you are developing an application that reads some parameters from a configuration file, it creates data structures, initialises them, and starts to compute.
 One of the configuration parameters is the size of the vectors your computation uses, and those are dynamically allocated.

-Now you already know that your should check the result of `allocate` to ensure that the allocation succeeded.
+Now you already know that you should check the result of `allocate` to ensure that the allocation succeeded.
 Failing to do so will most likely result in a segmentation fault.

 However, the user of your application (potentially you) enters a vector size in the configuration file that is too large to be allocated.
 No problem though, your application handles error conditions and reports to the user.